-IT/Security Executive, IT & Technology, UK
+IT/Security Executive, Aerospace & Defense, U.S.

-Operational resilience is a multi-player game; it requires the support and cooperation of suppliers and strategic partners throughout the supply chain.
-Again, an overwhelming majority of financial services executives agreed that they need to do a better job of external engagement when it comes to building operational resilience.
+Operational resilience is a multiplayer game; it requires the support and cooperation of suppliers and strategic partners throughout the supply chain.
+Again, an overwhelming majority of CISOs and IT leaders agreed that they need to do a better job of external engagement when it comes to building operational resilience.